 - seek proactively to remain appraised of matters relating to the board and its individual committees by, for instance, having regular discussions with the Chairs of the Audit, Remuneration and Risk Committees outside board meetings; and - commit a significantly larger proportion of their time to their functions than other NEDs.
 The PRA expects Chairmen, in particular those of major firms, not to have or take on additional commitments which may interfere with the fulfilment of their responsibilities to the firm under the SMR.
-The PRA may consider using its powers to impose conditions on approval to time limit a Chairman's ability to take on additional external commitments where it considers that doing so may advance its objectives.

-2.34 As discussed in Chapter 4, firms must assess the fitness and propriety of those NEDs which are not in scope of the SMR (Notified NEDs) periodically and comply with certain notification requirements to the PRA.
-Allocation of Responsibilities 4.1 includes a responsibility for the firm's performance of its obligations under Fitness and Propriety in respect of its Notified NEDs, which the PRA expects to be allocated to the Chairman (SMF9).

-2.35 Senior Management Functions 4.6 specifies a SID (SMF14), which it defines as the function of having responsibility for leading the assessment of the performance of the person performing the Chairman function.
-Where a firm has a SID, the PRA expects his or her assessment of the Chairman to consider, among other things:

-- the extent to which the Chairman has fulfilled his or her responsibilities under the SMR; and - the quality and sufficiency of resources allocated to the Chairman's office (consistent with Allocation of Responsibilities 7.1).
+The PRA may consider using its powers to impose conditions on approval to time limit a Chair's ability to take on additional external commitments where it considers that doing so may advance its objectives. - 2.34 As discussed in Chapter 4, firms must assess the fitness and propriety of those NEDs which are not in scope of the SMR (Notified NEDs) periodically and comply with certain notification requirements to the PRA.
+Allocation of Responsibilities 4.1 includes a responsibility for the firm's performance of its obligations under Fitness and Propriety in respect of its Notified NEDs, which the PRA expects to be allocated to the Chair of the Governing Body (SMF9). - 2.35 Senior Management Functions 4.6 specifies a SID (SMF14), which it defines as the function of having responsibility for leading the assessment of the performance of the person performing the Chair function.
+Where a firm has a SID, the PRA expects their assessment of the Chair to consider, among other things: - the extent to which the Chair has fulfilled their responsibilities under the SMR; and - the quality and sufficiency of resources allocated to the Chair's office (consistent with Allocation of Responsibilities 7.1).